princelundgren/automator-collection/README.md

 # Projects:

 ## PDF from images
-Right-click one or several images in finder and choose the service to convert/merge them into one PDF.
+Right-click one or several images in Finder and choose the service to convert/merge them into one PDF.
 The PDF created has the same file name as the first image chosen and is placed in the same folder as the original images(s).
+Install the workflow as a service.

+## Merge PDF Pages
+Right-click one or several PDFs in Finder and choose the service to merge them into one PDF.
+The PDF created has the same file name as the first PDF chosen and is placed in the same folder as the original PDF(s).
 Install the workflow as a service.

 ## Add to Alfred blocklist